HariSekhon/Knowledge-Base/informatica.md

 rsync -av "$SECURE_AGENT":infaagent/jdk/ infaagent-jdk
 ```

-Make sure your Kubernetes kubectl context is set up and authenticated (eg. AWS `aws sso login` if on EKS).
+Make sure your Kubernetes kubectl context is set up and authenticated.

 First find a Spark driver pod that is in Running, not Error, state: